Mandryl/Google-Maps-Platform-Hackathon/README.md

 Next, issue your API key and set the limit number of using your API key per a day.

-### dotenv

-In addition, Quistroll uses [dotenv](https://github.com/motdotla/dotenv) library.

-You can also set environment variables by adding a .env file directly under the project root folder.

 ## Deployment